nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    5. Other incorrect delete commands to try: `vendor x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 2. _{ more test cases …​ }_

-### Creating a new supper order

-1. Creating a supper order while a vendor has been chosen

-   1. Prerequisites: Select a vendor using the `vendor x` command (where x is the index of the chosen vendor).

-   2. Test case: `create`

-      Expected: New supper order created.

-1. _{ more test cases …​ }_

-### Viewing a current order

-1. Viewing an order while the order is currently active

-   1. Prerequisites: Create a supper order using the `order` command.

-   2. Test case: `order`<br>
-      Expected: All the items in the current order are displayed along with their associated quantities.

-2. _{ more test cases …​ }_